Philip Henry Muntz: Railway interests

 By the 1840s numerous railways were being promoted to connect the West Midlands conurbation to the rest of the country.
-In 1845 Muntz formed part of the committee promoting the South Staffordshire Junction Railway, in February 1846 he was appointed auditor of the Oxford, Worcester and Wolverhampton Railway and later in the year he became chairman of the Birmingham and Oxford Junction Railway.
+In 1845 Muntz formed part of the committee promoting the South Staffordshire Junction Railway, in February 1846 he was appointed auditor of the Oxford, Worcester and Wolverhampton Railway and later in the year, he became chairman of the Birmingham and Oxford Junction Railway.
 He was also a director of the Stratford-on-Avon Railway.

 Parliamentary politics

-Muntz's brother, George, was Radical member of parliament Parliamentary Borough of Birmingham from 1840 to his death in 1857.
+Muntz's brother, George, was a Radical member of Parliament for the Parliamentary Borough of Birmingham from 1840 to his death in 1857.
 In 1859 a general election was called.
 The election was the first at which a single Liberal Party uniting the Whigs, Radicals and Peelites, stood.
 Muntz was appointed the chairman of the committee formed to ensure the re-election of the two Liberal MPs, John Bright and William Scholefield, for the two-seat constituency.